patrickweng7/vip/Notebook-Yisu-Ma.md

 * Get to know the some basics of NNlearners
 ### Team meetings:
 * Joined NLP slack
-* Talking abiut different layers: BIDAF ...
+* Talking about different layers: BIDAF ...
 * Our leader present a Q&A during the first remote meeting
 * Currently implementing  Modeling layer and output layer